digambarpatil1/digambar-patil.github.io/CPP/notes.md

 }
 ```

-### Rvalue references and Lvalue References
+### Lvalue references
 Lvalue (Left Value)
 An lvalue is an expression that refers to a persistent object in memory and has an identifiable address.
-Lvalues can appear on both the left and right sides of an assignment.
+L-values can appear on both the left and right sides of an assignment.
 They usually represent variables, references, and dereferenced pointers.
 ```C++
 int i = 1;   // 'i' is an lvalue (has a memory address)